 Remember up above how we talked about the big challenge of photographing a bright, vibrant sky and a dark foreground?
 An ND grad will help you balance those two contrasts.

 An ND grad, or graduated neutral density filter, is literally a piece of glass on which the top half is darkened so that when you mount it to your camera it will allow you to get a correct exposure for that dark foreground while reducing the amount of light reaching your sky.
 This means you get a more balanced exposure with plenty of colour and detail in both sky and foreground.
+And ND filter is also handy for shooting a daytime long exposure.

 06 Take a test shot